Employee Health Service Notice of Privacy Practices

 EHS reserves the right to change this Notice and make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in the waiting area of the EHS Medical Clinic and all EHS nursing stations.
 In addition, when you register at or request services at an EHS location, we will offer you a copy of the current notice in effect.

-If you believe your privacy rights have been violated, you may file a complaint with the Department of Civil Service or with the Secretary of the U.S. Department of Health and Human Services.
-To file a complaint with the Department of Civil Service, contact the Department's HIPAA Privacy Officer's office at (518) 473-1841 to request a form.
+If you believe your privacy rights have been violated, you may file a complaint with the Department or with the Secretary of the U.S. Department of Health and Human Services.
+To file a complaint with the Department, contact the Department's HIPAA Privacy Officer's office at (518) 473-1841 to request a form.
 All complaints must be submitted in writing and should be filed within 180 days of when you learned of the problem.